Particular/docs.particular.net/previews/cosmosdb/migration-from-azure-table.md

 ---
-title: Migration from Azure Storage Persistence
+title: Migration from Azure Table Persistence
 component: CosmosDB
 related:
-- persistence/azure-storage
+- persistence/azure-table
 reviewed: 2020-09-20
 ---

-For existing system running in Azure and using [Azure Storage Persistence](/persistence/azure-storage), a multi-step migration process is recommended, using Particular and Azure Cosmos DB tools.
+For existing system running in Azure and using [Azure Table Persistence](/persistence/azure-table) where a migration to Azure Cosmos DB SQL API is desired, a multi-step migration process is recommended, using Particular and Azure Cosmos DB tools.

 WARN: The endpoint being migrated must be offline while migrating saga data.